ingonader/python-for-data-science-edx/python-questions.md

   * Do you use yellowbrick for some other stuff?
   * Is there a pre-built function to plot a ROC curve?
 What is the best way to do it?
   * Is there a method to have a pipeline with model prep and (multiple) models?
 Or is this just a script?
 (Same question for R, actually).
+  * Related: How can I make a class that takes two models, performes some stuff, as a predict function that can be used similar to any model's predict function?